axiomteam/zenhub-now/README.md

 zenhub-now
 ==========

 Welcome to our public-facing ZenHub repo.
-Use this repo to submit issues, feature requests, or just to say hi.
+Use this repo to submit issues, vote on feature requests, or just say hi.

 <a href="https://zenhub.io" target="_blank"><img src="https://raw.github.com/axiomzen/zenhub-now/master/powered-by-zenhub-720.png"/></a>